 If there are two P-Asserted-Identity header field values, the authentication service shall have logic to choose the most appropriate one based on local service provider policy.

-The action taken when neither the P-Asserted-Identity header field value nor the From header contain tel URI identities is outside the scope of the SHAKEN framework.
+The action taken when neither the P-Asserted-Identity header field value nor the From header contain tel URI identities with valid telephone numbers is outside the scope of the SHAKEN framework.

+The "dest" claim "tn" value shall be derived using the following rules:

+The To header field value shall be used as the telephone identity.

+The action taken when the To header field does not contain a tel URI identity with a valid telephone number is outside the scope of the SHAKEN framework

+In the above context, the term "valid telephone number" refers to a telephone number that is a nationally specific service number (e.g., 611, 911), or a telephone number that can be converted into a globally routable E.164 number, as specified in section 8.3 of [RFC 8224].

-Draft-ietf-stir-rfc4474bis allows the Identity header to be inserted by a SIP proxy or UA and for multiple instances of the Identity header to occur.
+RFC 8224 allows the Identity header to be inserted by a SIP proxy or UA and for multiple instances of the Identity header to occur.
 The Identity header shall be transited by SIP proxies and Back-to-Back User Agents (B2BUAs), unless otherwise prevented by local service provider policy.
 A SIP proxy or B2BUA may insert an additional Identity header in the event that the SIP node needs to make a new claim.

+As discussed in RFC 8224, call features such as call forwarding can cause calls to reach a destination different from the number in the To header field.
+The problem of determining whether or not these call features or other B2BUA functions have been used legitimately is out of scope of this specification.
+It is expected that future SHAKEN documents will address these use cases.
+Until future SHAKEN specifications clarify the handling of call diversion, the authentication procedures, when receiving a diverted call, shall not add a SHAKEN identity header.
+This applies both for calls where there is an existing SHAKEN identity header included from previous call legs or when there is no SHAKEN identity header from service provider networks that do not support SHAKEN.

+INVITE retargeting by the originating network in support of toll-free routing can cause terminating verification services to either ignore or generate a failure response for legitimately authenticated calls (e.g., for cases where the To header field contains the 8YY number, while Request-URI contains routing number for that 8YY number).
+The originating network can avoid these false verification results by updating the To header TN to match the Request-URI TN before performing SHAKEN authentication.

 PASSporT Extension “shaken”

-The base PASSporT set of claims cover the assertion of the telephone number along with date and destination telephone numbers to avoid replay attacks using valid Identity header fields.
-This section will detail a specific extension to the PASSporT to cover the following requirements of SHAKEN.
+The base PASSporT set of claims cover the assertion of the telephone number along with date and destination telephone numbers to avoid replay attacks using valid Identity header fields. draft-ietf-stir-passport-shaken defines a specific extension to PASSporT to cover the following requirements of SHAKEN.
 The SHAKEN extension to PASSporT shall be implemented with all extension claims as part of the signed PASSporT token.

 The ability to provide an attestation indicator for the context of how the call was originated.